-English and French are using the same alphabet; even better English and French are using several hundred words that have the same spelling and meaning in both languages.
+English and French use the same alphabet; even better, English and French have in common several hundred words that have the same spelling and meaning in both languages.

 Here are one hundred examples!

 rage, bandit, banquet, Bible, bizarre, boulevard, avenue, bracelet, budget, capable, capital, torture, tradition, train, triple, type, union, urgent, vacant, vague, vengeance, zone, information, conversation, menace, minute, municipal, muscle, nation, national, lion, indulgent, installation, inspection, instrument, grain, horizon, imitation, humble, final, fortune, golf, motion, existence, durable, date, destruction, construction, dispute, docile, contact, concentration, cage, canal, canon, cigarette, client, code, colonel, combat, art, article, aspect, pigeon, portrait, biscuit, circuit, piano, rail, rural, air, plateau, change, orange, tribunal, taxes, fruits, assassin, absence, accent, accident, accusation, acquisition, action, adoption, affection, agent, agriculture, album, alliance, allusion, ambition, amusement, anecdote, angle, animal, aptitude, volume, tunnel, style, sublime.

 You might assume from this that you have less to learn than you anticipated.
 In a way it is true for if you did see these words in writing you would guess correctly their meaning.
 However if you only heard them you probably would not recognize them because their French pronunciation is very different from the English one.

 > Now listen to the following words and see (or rather hear) for yourself:

 Durable, date, destruction, muscle, change, national, lion, indulgent, installation, amusement, anecdote, angle, combat, art.